jamisoncrawford/lakeview/codebook.md

 * `dup`: Binary indicating whether a worker has 2 payment records in a given `period` (`1`) or not (`0`)
   - This appears to be the case for only one contractor, viz. `tblr_am_electric.*`
 * `ot`: Binary indicating whether the payment is for overtime only (`1`) or not (`0`)
+  - Two instances in *Quality Structures, Inc.* indicate ovacation pay only, rather than overtime
 * `add`: Binary indicating whether a personal address was redacted (`1`) or not (`0`)